roytang/blog/content/posts/2008/12/standard-06-dec-2008-blightning-beatdown.md

 on my Goblin Deathraiders and I flip mountain, and suddenly I have no permanents on board.
 I lose shortly thereafter.

 He mulligans to five in game two and is at four life before having any suitable defense, and I end it quickly.
-Next game it&#8217;s my turn as I mulligan to five, sending back one-land hands each time.
+Next game it&'s my turn as I mulligan to five, sending back one-land hands each time.
 I lost the third game to Spring Cleaning again.
 Awesome!

 I drop obviously.
 I should have stayed at home >.